OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Utilities

-- [Class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/) is a command-line utility for examining the Objective-C runtime information stored in Mach-O files.
+- [Class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/) is a command-line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
 It generates declarations for the classes, categories and protocols.

-- [Class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki) s re-write of class-dump from scratch using C++, avoiding using dynamic calls.
-Removing these unnecessary calls makes class-dump-z near 10 times faster than the precedences.
+- [Class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki) is a rewrite of class-dump from scratch using C++, avoiding using dynamic calls.
+Removing these unnecessary calls makes class-dump-z nearly 10 times faster than the precedences.

 - [Class-dump-dyld by Elias Limneos](https://github.com/limneos/classdump-dyld/) allows dumping and retrieving symbols directly from the shared cache, eliminating the need to extract the files first.
 It can generate header files from app binaries, libraries, frameworks, bundles or the whole dyld_shared_cache.
 Is is also possible to Mass-dump the whole dyld_shared_cache or directories recursively.

-- [MachoOView]( https://sourceforge.net/projects/machoview/) is a useful visual Mach-O file browser that also allows for in-file editing of ARM binaries.
+- [MachoOView]( https://sourceforge.net/projects/machoview/) is a useful visual Mach-O file browser that also allows in-file editing of ARM binaries.

-- otool is a tool for  displays  specified  parts	of object files or libraries.
-It understands both Mach-O (Mach object) files and universal file formats.
+- otool is a tool to display specified parts of object files or libraries.
+It understands both Mach-O files and universal file formats.

 #### Reversing Frameworks

-Radare2 is a complete framework for reverse-engineering and analyzing.
+[Radare2](http://rada.re/r/) is a complete framework for reverse-engineering and analyzing.
 It is built around the Capstone disassembler, Keystone assembler, and Unicorn CPU emulation engine.
 Radare2 has support for iOS binaries and many useful iOS-specific features, such as a native Objective-C parser, and an iOS debugger.

 #### Commercial Disassemblers